XEDGit/memdetect/README.md

 ## Setup:

 ### Installation:
-This program is made by a single shell executable, consequently it doesn't need proper installation, to be able to run it just clone this repository and you're ready to test
+This program is made by a single shell executable, so it doesn't need proper installation, to be able to run it just clone this repository and you're ready to test

 ```console
 git clone https://github.com/XEDGit/memdetect.git